Feefo Gold Merchant

 Control

-Control over Services
+Control over services

 The level of control exercised by the client over the services which are to be provided, as well as the manner in which they are provided, when they are provided, and where they are provided is very important for determining IR35 status.